KhandeDhanaLakshmi/nftMarketplace/README.md

 # NFT Marketplace to buy and sell NFT's with custom ERC20 token, users can set fractional royalities and marketplace fee is 2.5%

+Development environment used HARDHAT

 Contracts deployed to Rinkeby Testnet.